 Co-presented by Aurora Picture Show and the Station Museum of Contemporary Art

-NOTE: Admission is free, but space is limited and seating for this event is first come, first served.
-We recommend arriving early.
+NOTE: Admission is free, but space is limited and seating for this event is first come, first served, so we recommend arriving early.
 Doors open at 7:00PM.

 Enjoy our mix of songs that were among the most popular in the Stonewall’s jukebox the week of the infamous June 1969 police raid that sparked days of resistance and a half century of LGBTQ pride and protest: